As we all know, Fierce Digital delivers fearless and powerful marketing strategies based on specialist and experienced insights.

 If I were to talk about everything I’ve done in detail, I’d be here all day.

 So, instead, I’ll group them into a few key activities…

 In recent weeks, I’ve been given the opportunity to compose a range of social media posts tailored to a wide selection of organisations.

 Through doing this, I’ve been taught how to correctly regulate, manage and monitor content to get the most out of any social media platform and receive the best results.

-In amongst the 23 million questions I ask daily, I’ve also had the chance to aid the content marketing branch of the company by creating and publishing industry specific material.
+In amongst the 23 million questions, I ask daily, I’ve also had the chance to aid the content marketing branch of the company by creating and publishing industry-specific material.

-Moreover, whilst working closely alongside sister companies Software Advisory Service and Pursuit Marketing I’ve been able to see my writing have purpose through the formation of blog posts, landing pages and marketing emails.
+Moreover, whilst working closely alongside sister companies Software Advisory Service and Pursuit Marketing I’ve been able to see my writing have a purpose through the formation of blog posts, landing pages and marketing emails.

 Aside from the serious stuff – that occurs most of the time – the rest is spent doing many other highly productive tasks, such as spinning on my swivel chair like a mature and responsible adult!